 Online bullying is most often referred to as cyberbullying.
 The bully may be anyone in the classroom.
 Sometimes the bullies act in groups; they threaten to harm or they just mock those pupils who are alone or who are weaker.

-There are different school bullying laws in the U.S. and most states have various acts and legislations that are aimed to protect schoolchildren from being bullied.
+There are different school bullying laws in the U.S. and most states have various acts and legislation that are aimed to protect schoolchildren from being bullied.
 It is established that mainly pupils of grades 6-9 are undergoing bullying and harassment.

-If the school is aware about the bullying and it does nothing to stop it, then the school is also liable for what has happened.
+If the school is aware of the bullying and it does nothing to stop it, then the school is also liable for what has happened.
 Thus, if the school teachers or administrators act negligently towards school harassment or bullying, then the parents of the pupil may sue them, as well.

 The school bullying laws, however, have got certain limitations.
 The thing is that most school bullying laws address only the cases that have occurred in the school and not outside of it.
 This means that the laws do not have anything to do with those bullying cases that occur with the pupils on the way home or vice versa.